 Is It Possible For a Single Boat To Have More Than One Bilge Pump Installed?

-Not only is it possible, but very likely that the average boat builder has installed multiple bilge pumps during the building of your boat.
+It’s very likely that the average boat builder has installed multiple bilge pumps during the building of your boat.
 It’s only common sense to the average builder to install multiple bilge pumps, because they are generally very inexpensive and have poor longevity.
 So from a safety standpoint, having one pump to fail and another as a backup is just good seamanship skills.
 The bilge pumps are primarily a safety devise and are best designed to move a high volume of water, in order to keep the boat in trim and to prevent it from sinking.

 Bilge Pumps Have poor Longevity